Have you ever wondered how many colors together make the images you see on your TV?

 Subpixels: TV’s color pixels

-Each tiny pixel on your screen is made up of three even tinier subpixels, each responsible for emitting a different colour of light: red, green, and blue.
+Each tiny pixel on your screen is made up of three even tinier subpixels, each responsible for emitting a particular colour of light, often either red, green or blue.

 Now, can you guess how you see a white color on a TV?